wktg623/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between .forEach & .map.

+Both perform a function on each item in an array but only .map creates a new array while .foreach does not.

 2. What is the difference between a function and a method?

+A function can be passed various types of data to operate on or it can return that said data while a method will only operate on objects or classes that are passed to it.

 3. What is closure?

+Closure deals with how functions can inherit variables & operators from other functions.
+An inner-most function can access variables & function operators from functions that they are nested inside of.
+However, the outer-most functions cannot are closed off from accessing variables/keywords from the nested inner-most functions.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword.ut

+Global This-This is when the this is not pointing to anything in particular & returns the entire JavaScript catalog.
+This is something you don’t really need to ever do.
+Implicit This-initially the ‘this’ keyword is referencing the object that it is housed inside of but another function can change the context of ‘this’ by using dot notation.
+Whatever object is to the left of the dot is what ‘this’ will not be referencing.
+New Binding- These are used with constructor functions.
+The ‘this’ keyword will reference to the object that uses the “new” keyword.
+Explicit Binding also uses the “new” keyword; however, other keywords (call, apply, bind) are used to override what the “this” keyword is pointing to.

 5. Why do we need super() in an extended class?

+Super will let class extensions to inherit all properties, methods & functions from the Parent class without relying on the confusing, long-winded syntax of prototypes.

 ## Project Set up